natcap/natural-capital-footprint-impact/README.md

 - `nature_access`: The number of people within 1 hour travel distance of every pixel.
 - `kba_within_1km`: Binary value indicating whether each pixel is within 1 kilometer of a Key Biodiversity Area (KBA) or not.

-Please see the **Data provided for you > ecosystem service data** section below in this document for more information about these layers.
+Please see the **Data provided for you > ecosystem service data** section below in this document for more information about these layers, including layer-specific licensing information.

 Some useful definitions:
 - **Asset**: A unit of physical infrastructure that occupies land on Earth's surface, such as a mine, office, restaurant, cell tower, hospital, pipeline, or billboard.